 I have to say I wasn’t disappointed.
 Every single passenger who walked through or stopped at the shop while I was there was greeted with a big smile and friendly banter.
 Service was helpful and swift.
 And what’s more he made suggestions and recommendations so I’m positive his sales increased as a result.

 The mere fact I felt compelled to write about this proves this made a memorable customer experience.
 And this had nothing to do with Damien’s skills to make tea or handle cash.
 It was all down to personality and attitude.

-So if you want to give your customers a little ray of sunshine, focus on recruiting people with the personality and attitude.
+So if you want to give your customers a little ray of sunshine, and create magic moments, focus on recruiting people with the personality and attitude.
 You can teach the rest.

 ….. and here’s the Virgin safety video – a refreshing change don’t you think?